yasserhous/Arp-Spoofind-Detection-Tool/README.md

 Note: On this website, you do not need to create a profile to log in as this is a testing website.
 Once you have logged in , you can run your packet sniffer and find the login credentials by searching through the http traffic <br/>
 ![image](https://github.com/user-attachments/assets/1ed531ee-086c-425c-9ab0-aa97e7e39291)

-** 3. Packet Forwarding and NAT Configuration
-To allow traffic to continue flowing through the attacker, I enabled IP forwarding (echo 1 > /proc/sys/net/ipv4/ip_forward) and made the necessary NAT adjustments using iptables to route the traffic correctly.

-** 4. Capturing Sensitive Data
-The target machine accessed a test login form over HTTP (unencrypted).
-On the attacker VM, I used Wireshark to monitor network traffic and applied filters to capture HTTP POST requests.
-Following the HTTP stream revealed the credentials submitted by the victim.

 ** 5. Outcome
 The spoofing was successful.
 The credentials submitted via the insecure site were clearly visible on the attacker's machine, demonstrating the critical risk of ARP spoofing on unsecured networks.